Embryo Grading and Success Rates

 A blastocyst is distinguished by its two clearly defined cell components and a fluid cavity.
 The quality of the blastocyst describes how clearly formed are these structures.
 As development of a Blastocyst progresses, these two cellular masses divide and the fluid cavity enlarges.
 The Inner Cell Mass (ICM) will become the fetus, the Trophectoderm (TE) will become the placenta.
 Both should be well formed for the pregnancy to be successful.

 Blastocyst transfer can have high pregnancy success rates with very low risk of multiple births.
 Many IVF doctors will do embryo transfer only once the embryo reaches Blastocyst stage, although some others prefer to transfer sooner and let the embryo reach Blastocyst stage within the uterus.

-According to the Gardner grading system, each blastocyst embryo is assigned 3 separate quality scores:
+The most common system for ranking the quality of blastocyst embryos is the Gardner grading system.
+According to the Gardner system, each blastocyst embryo is assigned 3 separate quality scores:

 2. Inner cell mass (ICM) score, or quality – range A – C (A being the best)